jadezhouu/brim-legal/privacy-policy.en.md

 - Turn off iCloud, camera, photo, and similar permissions in system settings.
 - Delete the App and its local data through system settings.
 - Manage iCloud data through Apple ID and iCloud settings.
-- Manage purchases, refunds, and subscriptions through the App Store, if subscriptions are offered in the future.
+- Manage purchases, refunds, and subscriptions through the App Store.
-- Contact us at `jadezhou.cd@outlook.com` with questions about data handling related to the App.
+- Contact us at `feedback@brimmemo.com` with questions about data handling related to the App.

 Depending on the laws applicable in your region, you may have rights such as access, correction, deletion, restriction of processing, withdrawal of consent, and the right to lodge a complaint.
 We will reasonably assist with requests related to App data where applicable.

 ## 10. Children's Privacy

 The App is not specifically directed to children, and we do not knowingly collect personal information from children.
-If you believe a child has provided personal information through the App, please contact us at `jadezhou.cd@outlook.com`.
+If you believe a child has provided personal information through the App, please contact us at `feedback@brimmemo.com`.

 ## 11. Security